Rail subsidies: Modern rail as economic development indicator

 European development economists have argued that the existence of modern rail infrastructure is a significant indicator of a country's economic advancement: this perspective is illustrated notably through the Basic Rail Transportation Infrastructure Index (known as BRTI Index).

 Subsidies by country

 Europe

 Total EU rail subsidies amounted to €73 billion in 2005.

-Note that several operators that do not receive subsidies also exist, including virtually all long haul and high speed services in France and Germany.
+Note that several operators that do not receive subsidies also exist, including virtually all long-haul and high-speed services in France and Germany.

 China

-In 2015, total domestic rail spending by China was $128 billion and is likely to remain at a similar rate for the rest of the country's next Five Year Period (2016-2020).
+In 2015, total domestic rail spending by China was $128 billion and was likely to remain at a similar rate for the rest of the country's next Five Year Period (2016-2020).
 A planned 8,000 kilometres (about 5,000 miles) of track will be added domestically, with a goal of better connecting existing domestic track with other foreign railway systems.

 India

 The Indian railways are subsidised by around Rs 2.4trillion ($35.8 billion), of which around 60% goes to commuter rail and short-haul trips.